HarshaLakkaraju/chat/README.md

-ChatOn - A basic chat application made using PHP and MySQL
+Chat - A basic chat application made using PHP and MySQL